-Qalaa's agrifoods sector performed well during the depreciation and amortization expenses stood at year, with Dina Farms Holding Co. recording a EGP 5.8 billion in 2022, up 30 % y-o-y compared 24% y-o-y increase in revenue to EGP 1.3 billion, to EGP 4.4 billion in 2021. on improved operations at Dina Farms and ICDP's revenue benefiting from higher prices and direct Qalaa recorded general finance costs of EGP 5.5 distribution strategy.
+year, with Dina Farms Holding Co. recording a EGP 5.8 billion in 2022, up 30 % y-o-y compared 24% y-o-y increase in revenue to EGP 1.3 billion, to EGP 4.4 billion in 2021. on improved operations at Dina Farms and ICDP's revenue benefiting from higher prices and direct Qalaa recorded general finance costs of EGP 5.5 distribution strategy.
 Oalaa's transportation and logistics companies recorded a 47 % y-o-y increase in revenue to EGP 370.8 million in 2022.
 Improvements in stevedoring, storage, and the inland container depot all contributed significantly to the company's 2022 performance.

-increased substantially by 688% to EGP 32.3 billion in 2022, primarily on the back of improving refining margins that reflected positively on ERC's performance, along with enhanced profitability across almost all of the Group's subsidiaries.
+At the profitability level, Qalaa's recurring EBITDA exceptional accounting treatment introduced to increased substantially by 681% to EGP 32.3 billion in 2022, primarily on the back of improving refining margins that reflected positively on ERC's performance, along with enhanced profitability across almost all of the Group's subsidiaries.
 ERC's gross refining margin rose significantly following the start of the Russo-Ukrainian war, even exceeding pre-pandemic levels.